Cost of LivingUpdated May 2026

 How does Paterson compare to other northeast cities?

-Among northeastern cities in our database, Paterson ranks near the middle for cost of living.
+Among northeastern cities in our database, Paterson ranks on the higher end for cost of living.
 Nearby alternatives include Newark and Yonkers.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Paterson?